 This baked oatmeal is so, so versatile!!!

-I used Silk unsweetened almond milk, which is very low in calories, 30 calories per cup, but you can use any kind of milk.
+I used Silk unsweetened almond milk, which is very low in calories, 30 calories per cup, but you can use any kind of milk, dairy or non-dairy.

 They have a creamy, custardy texture after they’re baked.
 I like eating them at room temperature, refrigerated and warmed up in the microwave.
 It tastes like a really awesome dessert, and it’s healthy!
 Gotta sneak it in!